stefanklut/laypa/README.md

 ### Docker
 If not already installed, install the Docker Engine ([install instructions][docker_install_link]).
 The docker environment can most easily be build with the provided script.

+#### Download from dockerhub
+Laypa now has a release on dockerhub.
+Using the docker of `loghi/docker.laypa`, should pull the corresponding laypa docker directly from docker hub.
+If this fails from some reason it can be pulled manually from [here][dockerhub_link].
+If it is outdated or requires differences to the source code, please try the [Manual Installation](#manual-installation).

+#### Manual Installation
 Copy the docker install scripts and Dockerfile(s) to a temporary directory.
 This is necessary due to the script having to copy the directory it is in.
 This is not allowed and thus a different external directory is used as build context.

 ```sh